John Dickinson: Early life and education

 Croisadore passed through Walter's son, William, to his grandson, Samuel, the father of John Dickinson.
 Each generation increased the landholdings so that Samuel inherited 2500 acre on five farms in three Maryland counties; over his lifetime he increased that to 9000 acre.
 He also bought the Kent County property from his cousin and expanded it to about 3000 acre, stretching along the St. Jones River from Dover to the Delaware Bay.
 There he began another plantation and called it Poplar Hall.
 These plantations were large, profitable agricultural enterprises worked by slave labor, until 1777 when John Dickinson freed the enslaved of Poplar Hall.

 Samuel Dickinson married Judith Troth (1689–1729) on April 11, 1710.
-They had nine children; William, Walter, Samuel, Elizabeth, Henry, Elizabeth "Betsy," Rebecca, and Rachel.
+They had nine children; William, Walter, Samuel, Elizabeth, Henry, Elizabeth "Betsy", Rebecca, and Rachel.
 The three eldest sons died of smallpox while in London seeking their education.
-Widowed, with two young children, Henry and Betsy, Samuel married Mary Cadwalader in 1731.
-She was the daughter of Martha Jones (granddaughter of Dr. Thomas Wynne) and the prominent Quaker John Cadwalader who was also the grandfather of General John Cadwalader of Philadelphia.
-Their sons, John, Thomas, and Philemon was born in the next few years.
+Widowed with two young children, Henry and Betsy, Samuel married Mary Cadwalader in 1731.
+She was the daughter of Martha Jones, the granddaughter of Dr. Thomas Wynne, and the prominent Quaker John Cadwalader, who was the grandfather of General John Cadwalader of Philadelphia.
+Their sons, John, Thomas, and Philemon were born in the next few years.

 For three generations the Dickinson family had been members of the Third Haven Friends Meeting in Talbot County, and the Cadwaladers were members of the Meeting in Philadelphia.
 But in 1739, John Dickinson's half-sister, Betsy, was married in an Anglican church to Charles Goldsborough in what was called a "disorderly marriage" by the Meeting.
 The couple would be the grandparents of Maryland Governor Charles Goldsborough.

 Leaving Croisadore to elder son Henry Dickinson, Samuel moved to Poplar Hall, where he had already taken a leading role in the community as judge of the Court of Common Pleas of Kent County.
 The move also placed Mary nearer her Philadelphia relations.
 Poplar Hall was situated on an artificially straightened section of the St. Jones River.
 There was plenty of activity delivering the necessities and shipping the agricultural products produced.
-Much of this product was wheat that along with other wheat from the region, was milled into a "superfine" flour.
+Much of this product was wheat that, along with other wheat from the region, was milled into a "superfine" flour.
 Most people at this plantation were servants and slaves of the Dickinsons.